 Click the tab that best describes you.

 Step one of the gas course is a mixture of practical and theoretical learning.
 Initial training takes place at one of our fully-equipped training centres.
 Delivered in small groups over eight weeks, you will learn all the skills you need to move onto step two with confidence.

 Stage 2: Portfolio Building

 Trainees must then gain real-life work experience while supervised by a registered gas engineer.
-During this time, students will build a portfolio of work as evidence of the work undertake and skills learned during this step.
+Students will build a portfolio of work as evidence of the work undertaken and skills learned during this step.
 At Options Skills, we can guarantee to find you a placement to help you build your on-site portfolio.
-We are able to do this because our many years of industry experience means that we have an established network of experienced gas mentors – something that not many training providers can promise.
+We can do this because our many years of industry experience means that we have an established network of experienced gas mentors – something that not many training providers can promise.
 The time taken to complete the portfolio will vary for each student.
-The minimum duration to do this is 100 days, with the maximum duration being two years.
+However, the minimum duration to do this is 100 days, with the maximum duration being two years.